 Pioneer Women Memorial

 A small bronze figure, erected in 1938, and created by British artist Paul Montford (1868-1938) located in the Memorial Garden to the Pioneer Women.
-The garden is built on the site of the Garden Palace Exhibition Building which was erected in 1879 to house the international exhibition of 1879. location: Loftus Street.
+The garden is situated in Loftus Street towards Circular Quay.

 Dreadnought Boys Memorial